Wasps: What You Need To Know

 There Are Different Types of Wasps

-Believe it or not, there is more than one type of wasp you might experience.
+Believe it or not, there are many types of wasps you might experience.
 When you see a wasp flying over your garden, you never know which type of wasp it might be.
 Some of the different types include the Asian Giant Hornet, German Wasp, and Red Paper Wasp.

 Asian Giant Hornet